AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 ``tenantId``
 Unique Id for the tenant
 ``namespaceId``
-Unique Id for the namespace.
+Unique Id for the namespace

 ### Returns
 An array of Topic objects.